aliburchard/ProjectBuilderDocumentation/README.md

 1. document what still needs documenting (help much appreciated!)
 2. figure out how to more effectively parse/organize the existing tutorial

+So if you want to use these docs to build a project and help out by identifying places that need more documentation, that would be great!